Degree Requirements

 Course Grades

 A student must earn a grade of B or higher in each course counted toward the 47 hours.
 Grades in the A range are the norm for graduate students, while grades in the B range are the exception.
-If a student accumulates three grades in the B range, they will need to meet with the DGS to discuss their status.
+If a student accumulates two grades in the B range, they will need to meet with the DGS to discuss their status.

 Students enrolling in Philosophy 8999: Non-Candidate Research and Philosophy 9999: Ph.D.
 Dissertation Research will be assigned S/U grades, in accordance with the Graduate School’s policy: